Billing for Amazon Redshift Serverless

 Amazon Redshift Serverless best practices for keeping billing predictable

-As mentioned previously in this topic, make sure to end each transaction.
-When you use BEGIN
+Make sure to end each transaction.
+When you use

 SESSION TIMEOUT